venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 - If a container has only one running process, the container will automatically stop when the solitary process stops.
 - To delete a container - ` docker rm <container funny name or guid> `
 - To delete all containers - `docker rm $(docker ps -aq) `
+- To delete a container as soon as it stops run the container with a `-rm` switch.
+Such as `docker run -rm ...` This is useful when testing newly created images

 ### restarting failed containers
 - containers can be configured to automatically restart in the event of a container crash.